finbourne/luminesce-sdk-java/sdk/docs/SqlBackgroundExecutionApi.md

 > BackgroundQueryCancelResponse cancelQuery(executionId)

-CancelQuery: Cancels / Clears data from a previously run query
+CancelQuery: Cancel / Clear data from a previously run query

 Cancel the query (if still running) / clear the data (if already returned) The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized - 403 Forbidden - 404 Not Found : The requested query result doesn&#39;t exist and is not running.